When you choose the permanent magnetic materials, you need to consider the following aspects:

 Some methods may be adopted to improve the stability of magnetic performance, such as demagnetization sites and high-temperature aging treatment.
-After exposing the magnet in advance for possible negative influences, the unstable texture and magnetic domains disappear and the magnet may be magnetically more stable.
+After exposing the magnet in advance to possible negative influences, the unstable texture and magnetic domains disappear and the magnet may be magnetically more stable.

-The total collapse of the composition will also cause loss of performance.
+The total collapse of the composition will also cause a loss of performance.
 Corrosion can break the magnet structure down, and from neodymium magnets, exposure to hydrogen will lead to structural breakage as well.

 4. Corrosion resistance without coating

 The coating can prevent the shape of magnets from being corroded.
 There are many protective coatings available.
-NdFeB often has nickel, zinc, varnish, epoxy resin or Parylene as a protective layer.
+NdFeB often has nickel, zinc, varnish, epoxy resin, or Parylene as a protective layer.
 Normally Alnico does not need coating, but the powder coating and galvanizing can be used when needed.

 5. Price Comparison

-There are several factors that affect the price of a magnet, such as a shape, tolerances, and quantity.
+There are several factors that affect the price of a magnet, such as shape, tolerances, and quantity.
 However, the most important effect is the cost of the basic raw material.
 When there is a need for new sizes and production volume of magnets, tooling should be considered at times.
 In addition, accessories are sometimes required for near-machining tolerance.